McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 > Number of Obsolete Geospatial Records For Deletion: 0 <br />
 > Number of New GeoPortal Items For Addition: 17 <br />
 > Number of Obsolete GeoPortal Items For Deletion: 70 <br />

+## Resource: Collection_Additions.csv

+As one of the output files of Collection_Creator.py, this CSV file contains new geospatial and GeoPortal records to be added to McMaster’s web pages.
+These items do not currently have an Nid number and shall be assigned one in the Drupal uploading process.

+## Resource: Collection_Deletions.csv

+As the second output file of Collection_Creator.py, this CSV file contains obsolete geospatial and GeoPortal records to be deleted from McMaster’s web pages.
+These items are previously listed in old versions of the Master collection but are not within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.

+## Resource: Collection_Updates.csv

+As the third output file of Collection_Creator.py, this CSV file contains existing geospatial and GeoPortal records still current for McMaster’s web pages.
+These items are previously listed in old versions of the Master collection and are within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.

 ## File: Content.xml